hackerhero0x01/analytics-accelerator-s3/README.md

 When the object key ends with the file extension `.csv`, `.json`, or `.txt`, we use the following sequential format optimizations:

 Partition-aligned prefetching - The library implements aggressive prefetching up to the configured partition size.
-The default partition size is 128MB, which can be modified through configuration.
+The default partition size is 128MB, which can be modified by setting the `partition.size` configuration parameter.
 This optimization reduces the number of GET requests by fetching larger chunks of data in advance, resulting in improved read throughput for sequential access patterns.
 ## Benchmark Results

 ### Benchmarking Results -- November 25, 2024